seansovine/numerical_examples/README.md

 This folder contains projects for modeling with ordinary and partial differential equations and computing and visualizing numerical approximations of their solutions.

+## `image_proc`

+This is for image processing projects.
+Write now it contains a C program I've written to read a 24-bit BMP image, convert its pixels from color to grayscale, and write the converted image to a file.